alee-bjjh/frc-training/01-1-HelloWorld/README.md

-# Task 01-1 HelloWorld
+# Demo 01-1 HelloWorld

-Let's kickstart the training by learning how to collaborate!
+Let's kickstart the training by learning about the codebase!

-There is an issue in this project ... fix it, try simulating the code, and then publish a **pull request** (PR) to the main branch!